Home ยป Recipes ยป Recipes

 12. Leave the Sourdough Red Velvet Cupcakes into the cupcake tin for 5 minutes, then remove and cool on a wire rack completely before frosting.

-13. With a hand mixer or a stand mixer fitted with a paddle attachment, beat 2 sticks of butter on medium speed until smooth and creamy, about 2 minutes.
+13. With a hand mixer or a stand mixer fitted with a paddle attachment, beat room temperature butter on medium speed until smooth and creamy, about 2 minutes.
 Stop to scrape the sides and bottom of the bowl when necessary.

-15. Add 3 c powdered sugar, 1 tsp almond extract, 1 tsp vanilla extract, 1-2 T heavy cream, and a pinch of salt and mix until combined.
+15. Add powdered sugar, almond extract, heavy cream, and a pinch of salt and mix until combined.

 Notes